 The Invisible Pedestrian

-I walked part of the way to work this morning and found myself facing a young woman across a busy intersection while we waited for the traffic signal to change.
+On a morning walk I found myself facing a young woman across a busy intersection while we waited for the traffic signal to change.
 She was facing me but keeping an eye on the van waiting beside her at the red light signalling a right turn.
 As I watched the situation unfold I was impressed with this woman's street smarts.

 When the light changed to green for the van and to walk for her, she stood her ground instead of stepping into the crosswalk.
 It's a good thing because the van driver had one hand on the steering wheel, one hand on his cell phone and likely both eyes on the traffic light.
 She may as well have been invisible.